V1rtuaI/V1rtuaI/README.md

 - 🔭 I previously owned the Vade Community Discord server that obtained around 25,000 Members.
 - - 🔭 I am currently a Moderator for Rythm HQ.
 One of the largest Discord Coorporations.
 - 👯 In my spare time I love to learn new programming languages!
-- 🥅 2021 Goals: Learn C#.
-- ⚡ Fun fact: All I do is have fun!

 ### Connect with me: